iso-modding/gta5_FiveM_basic_visualmod/readme.txt

 		Most street lights props were modified to white color and lowered the intensity

 		How to use:
-		Add the extracted folder files to your server config or place it on the right directory For me, using QBCore, the structure looks like this: modding_server\resources\[standalone]\tcmods\
+		1. Add the extracted folder files to your server config or place it on the right directory
+		2. Extract "stream" folder, I cant upload 800+ files here.
+		3. For me, using QBCore, the structure looks like this: modding_server\resources\[standalone]\tcmods\
-		Restart the server and check resources page/logs see if the mod is loaded If is loaded, press f8 to access the console on FiveM and write "weather clear" (no quotes) You should see the new look without it except for the water which will get very smooth right after the command
+		4. Restart the server and check resources page/logs see if the mod is loaded
+		5. If is loaded, press f8 to access the console on FiveM and write "weather clear" (no quotes)
+		6. You should see the new look without it except for the water which will get very smooth right after the command

 		How to customize it ?
 		First you need know what area in the city you want to modify